Why Some People Crave Perfection

 "You are not perfect.
 Get over it" is the message I tell myself when I am stressed out over not being superwoman.
 Yet as much as I tell myself this truth I still fail to embrace the concept fully.
 It is this trait, the desire for perfection, which causes me great personal angst and anxiety.
 There is that competing voice in my head saying, "You can do better" or "You are not doing enough."
 I have the feeling that I am not alone in my anxiety over the pursuit of perfection.
-In this post we are going to examine some of the reasons why so many of us think we need to be perfect.
-In a subsequent post we will explore some strategies for letting go of perfection in order to reclaim our sanity.

 Where does perfectionism come from?

 One of the images that may come to mind when we discuss perfectionism is the overbearing parent who constantly criticizes and scolds their child for every little mistake.
 Love and nurturing are withheld and may be conditional upon the child's "performance" of what he or she can do.
 It is a reasonable assumption that such a child may grow up to either rebel or become a perfectionist.
 Yet this is not the only scenario which may contribute to the trait of perfectionism.
 The following list includes other possible factors involved in creating the need for perfection.